Reenergizing the Cleantech Workforce

 Expansion of Employment Opportunities

-The cleantech sector has shown remarkable resilience and continues to drive U.S. job creation.
-The latest 2024 U.S. Energy and Employment Report highlights the following:
+The cleantech sector continues to drive U.S. job creation.
+The 2025 U.S. Energy and Employment Report highlights the following:

-- The clean energy workforce remains younger than the national average, with 29% of workers under 30.
+- The clean energy workforce remains younger than the national average, with significant representation of workers under 30.

 Talent Shortage: An Ongoing Issue

-Despite the industry’s promising growth, a significant challenge persists: the talent shortage.
-With the U.S. unemployment rate hovering at a historic low of 3.4 percent in 2024, companies are struggling to fill vital roles, particularly in technical fields.
-The shortage threatens to slow the transition to a clean energy economy, as the demand for skilled workers outpaces supply.
+Despite impressive growth, a significant challenge persists: the talent shortage.
+Companies continue struggling to fill vital roles, particularly in technical fields, as demand for skilled workers outpaces supply.

-The solar industry continues to face a pronounced labor shortage, with over 90 percent of companies reporting difficulties in recruiting qualified talent.
-The challenges stem from a small applicant pool, increased competition, and insufficient worker training in critical technical skills.
-Wind energy companies, too, face similar hurdles.
+The solar and wind industries face pronounced labor shortages, with 89% of solar companies reporting difficulties recruiting qualified talent.
+Challenges stem from small applicant pools, increased competition, and insufficient worker training in critical technical skills.

 Closing the Skills Gap

-Higher education institutions are stepping up to meet demand, with more universities offering specialized courses in renewable energy engineering, sustainability management, and cleantech entrepreneurship.
-These programs are designed to cultivate the next generation of cleantech leaders, equipping students with the skills needed to navigate a rapidly evolving energy landscape.
+Higher education institutions are expanding offerings, with more universities providing specialized courses in renewable energy engineering, sustainability management, and cleantech entrepreneurship.
+These programs cultivate the next generation of cleantech leaders, equipping students with skills needed to navigate a rapidly evolving energy landscape.

 Strategies for Future Talent Development